DataDog/documentation/content/en/continuous_integration/setup_tests/javascript.md

 ## Known limitations

-### ES Modules
+### ES modules
-[Mocha >=9.0.0][8] has gone ESM-first to load test files.
-That means that if ES modules are used (for example, by defining test files with the .mjs extension), **the instrumentation will be limited**: tests will still be detected, but there won't be visibility within your test.
-If you want to read more about ES modules, you can do it [here][9].
+[Mocha >=9.0.0][8] uses an ESM-first approach to load test files.
+That means that if ES modules are used (for example, by defining test files with the `.mjs` extension), _the instrumentation will be limited_.
+Tests are detected, but there isn't visibility into your test.
+For more information about ES modules, see [the NodeJS documentation][9].

 ### Browser tests
-The Javascript Tracer does not support browsers.
-This means that if you're running browser tests with `mocha` or `jest`, there won't be visibility within the test itself.
+The JavaScript tracer does not support browsers, so if you run browser tests with `mocha` or `jest`, there isn't visibility within the test itself.

 ## Best practices

-The following practices allow to take full advantage of the testing framework and CI Visibility.
+Follow these practices to take full advantage of the testing framework and CI Visibility.

 ### Parameterized tests

-Whenever possible, leverage the tools the testing frameworks provide for parameterized tests.
+Whenever possible, leverage the tools that testing frameworks provide for parameterized tests.
 For example, for `jest`:

 Avoid this:
 {{< code-block lang="javascript" >}}